PlaceholderAPI/PlaceholderAPI/PlaceholderExpansion.md

 - #### onRequest(OfflinePlayer, String)
   If not explicitly set, this will automatically call [`onPlaceholderRequest(Player, String)`](#onplaceholderrequestplayer-string).
-  This method is recommended as it allows the usage of `null` and can therefore be used in placeholders that don't require a valid player to be used.
+  This method is recommended as it allows the usage of offline players, meaning the player doesn't need to be online to get certain information (i.e. name).
 - #### onPlaceholderRequest(Player, String)
   If not set, this method will return `null` which PlaceholderAPI sees as an invalid placeholder.
+  The `Player` can be `null`, so keep that in mind when handling your placeholders.

 ----
 ## Without a Plugin